 People with ALS quickly become totally paralyzed without the ability to move or speak.
 They maintain only the ability to move their eyes.
 Even without the ability to control their movement, they still have feelings of touch.
 If they itch they can’t scratch and they also can’t tell someone else to scratch for them.
 Most people pass away in less than a year from the date of diagnosis.

 Steve lived with this terrible disease from 2000 to 2013.
-Most of those years he could not move or speak.
+For most of those years, he could not move or speak.
 How he did so is a story that must be told.
 When I took on the tasks described below in an issue of CE Pro magazine, Steve had asked me to do some things for him using Home Automation to enhance his situation.

 What inspired me was not only that he was a dear friend, my inspiration took on a new meaning when he told me this, He said ” I will not leave this earth until my son Matthew graduates from High School”.
 Matthew was in elementary school at the time!